 My aircraft for this flight was a four-year-old, Boeing 787-8, registration JA839J.
 It was configured with 38 Apex “Sky Suites,” business class seats in a 2-2-2, staggered forward-facing layout.
 Of all the business class configurations out there, I would say these Apex Suites are my second favorite.
 Nothing can beat a reverse-herringbone for me but these Apex suites aren’t bad, especially for window seat passengers and couples traveling together.

 Each seat offered direct aisle access and a high privacy wall to separate the two passengers.
 There was a small cutout for all window seat passengers to exit his/her seat without having to bother the aisle-seat passenger but the seats were close enough to each other to allow the two passengers to converse and dine together.
-These seats measured 22.5 inches in width and provided 74 inches of pitch and a fully-flat bed in sleep mode.
+According to SeatGuru, these seats measured 25.5 inches in width, 74 inches of pitch and provided a fully-flat bed in sleep mode.
+I don’t think those numbers are correct.
+I think the seat width is closer to 22 inches.

 Each seat was equipped with a large 23-inch personal entertainment system, two reading lamps, one universal electrical outlet and a USB port.
 System-wise, the entertainment system was a little wonky.
 Controls for the system could be controlled via the handheld remote but oddly; the large monitor did not “mirror” the controller.
 Instead, you had to make all of your entertainment selections with the remote, which then played on the video monitor.
 It was weird but then again, it could have been me.